openaustralia/database-backup/README.md

 ./duplicity-backup.sh --restore [PATH]
 ```

-#### Restoring databases from dump files
+#### Restoring databases

-TODO: add documentation on how to restore MySQL and PostgreSQL databases after the dump files have been restored using the procedure above.
+MySQL databases are backed up using `mysqldump`.
+PostgreSQL databases are backed up using `pg_dump`.
+These create dump files that can be restored to their respective database.

+The process for doing so isn't documented here because there's a variety of ways you might want to do this, depending on the failure you're recovering from.